ameni-frada/ameni-frada/README.md

 Designed and programmed an autonomous robot using Arduino and PID control with QTR sensors.
 🛠 Tools: Arduino, C, Robotics Sensors

-🔌 **CAN Communication with STM32F4**
-  Implemented CAN bus on STM32 for data exchange and LED control.
-🛠 Tools: STM32F4 Discovery Board, STM32CubeIDE (HAL drivers), CAN Transceiver, LEDs & Push Buttons

 ---